From United States

 Types of Insurance Coverage

-• Liability Insurance (LI)
+• Third-Party Liability Insurance (TPL)

 Often included in rental price